JibranKalia/personal-website-v2/content/posts/why-write-publicly/index.md

 ### Accountablity

 This is because there is a very clear boundary.
 There is a distinct `measurable` end goal.
-With a lot of creative work, I produce be it blogs or open-source code it tends to lounge in the 80 to 90% done category.
+With a lot of creative work, be it extensive notes or open-source code it tends to lounge in the 80 to 90% done category.
 This blog provides the impetus to get it to 100% and publish.

 ## Is this a blog?